Lentil770/Thumbs-Up-Book-App/README.md

-# API-Hack-Capstone
+# Thumbs Up Book App
-Movie and Book recommendation app
+Book recommendation and resource app originally created for API-Hack-Capstone for Bloc Thinkful Course.
+Built using JQuery, JavaScript, HTML and CSS